 M Boutique Hotel is where stayed while in Sayulita.
 I booked it through Booking.com.
 The hotel, located about a five minute walk from downtown, has five individual rooms in a four story building, over a business located on the first floor.
 Because of the layout I would consider this more apartment than hotel but with some shared spaces common in a hostel.
 The rooms are huge and most sleep at least four people.
 Each floor has a nice large shared kitchen and living area.
 It would be a great place long term or if you had a family or couple were traveling together.
 You have your individual space but have a common area to gather in.

 I stayed in two different rooms on the third floor.
 Number one and number three.
-Number three had a huge tub.
-Since that was the only bathtub I had the entire time I was in Mexico, I was pretty happy.
-There was also a rooftop with a jacuzzi that anyone staying there could use.
-The only downside is there is no elevator.
+Number three had a huge bathtub.
+I was pretty happy about that since the other places I stayed only had showers.
+There was also a rooftop with a Jacuzzi that anyone staying there could use.
+The only downside to the building is there is no elevator.
 The narrow steps stairs make it a little hard to get your bag up to the top floors.
 Especially if you are alone.

 Umbrellas and chairs available were available in the common area for you to carry to use at the beach.
 If arriving late, make sure you make arrangements with the business downstairs because they handle check ins and are typically only there during regular business hours.
 The bus station is nearby as well as an Oxxo (convenience store).